artefactual-labs/weblate-migration-scripts/README.md

     $ ./import_from_atom --atom-dir="/usr/share/nginx/atom" --weblate-dir="../weblate-xliff" \
       --commit-with-message="Imported new translations from AtoM" --no-pull

+If you just want to import a single language from AtoM use the `--language` option.
+For example: `--language="ca"`.

 Copy XLIFF files from Weblate repo into AtoM
 --------------------------------------------